open-gpdb/gpupgrade/README.md

 ```
 make integration
 ```

 #### Acceptance tests
 Tests more end-to-end acceptance-level behavior between components.
 Tests are located in the `test` directory and use the [BATS (Bash Automated Testing System)](https://github.com/bats-core/bats-core) framework which can be installed on macOS with `brew install bats-core`.
 Please review the [integration/README](https://github.com/greenplum-db/gpupgrade/blob/master/integration/README.md).
 ```
-# Some tests require GPDB installed and running
+# Requires a GPDB cluster installed and running
 make acceptance
 make pg-upgrade-tests
 ```